Welcome

 Introduction

 As a teacher, you already know that OER provides quality learning materials that can transform your classroom.
-The power of OER goes beyond simply finding and evaluating resources—it lies in how you can actively use, adapt, and even create OER to make your lessons more engaging and effective.
+The power of OER goes beyond simply finding and evaluating resources as it lies in how you can actively use, adapt, and even create OER to make your lessons more engaging and effective.

 Lesson outcomes